News Digital

 The deployment aims to enhance network performance, capacity, and coverage while reducing energy use and space requirements — a crucial step as African operators strive to expand mobile broadband to underserved regions.
 Nokia will also introduce its MantaRay NM, an AI-driven network management platform that consolidates monitoring and optimizes operations across Vodafone’s footprint.

-Vodafone operates primarily across Africa, primarily through Vodacom and Safaricom, serving millions of customers in South Africa, Kenya, Tanzania, Mozambique, and Ethiopia.
+Vodafone operates across Africa, primarily through Vodacom and Safaricom, serving millions of customers in South Africa, Kenya, Tanzania, Mozambique, and Ethiopia.
 Over the years, Nokia and Vodafone have worked closely on several innovations and modernization projects across both continents.

-In 2020, the two companies conducted Open RAN trials in the UK and launched network modernization initiatives in South Africa and Egypt.
+The two companies conducted Open RAN trials in the UK and launched network modernization initiatives in South Africa and Egypt.
 Later, in 2022, Nokia partnered with Safaricom in Kenya to test a new technology that enables operators to split their mobile network into dedicated lanes, providing faster and more reliable internet for businesses and secure connections for cloud-based services.
 Nokia has also supported Vodacom’s upgrades from 2G and 3 G systems to 4G and 5G networks, helping to expand rural coverage and improve connectivity across Africa.

 According to GSMA Intelligence (2024), mobile technologies and services generated approximately 7% of Sub-Saharan Africa’s GDP, contributing over $140 billion to the economy as of 2023.
 This figure is projected to reach $170 billion by 2030 as 5G expands.
 It notes that 5G is growing rapidly and is expected to contribute $10 billion to the region’s economy by 2030, accounting for 6% of the overall economic value generated by mobile technologies.